UPchieve/web/docs/git-workflow.md

 ## Overview

-1. Create a new branch following the [name convention](#name-convention).
+1. Create a new branch following the [name convention](#naming-convention).
 2. Work on your branch until the task is done.
 3. Make sure that your code works and that it complies with [the standards](coding-standards/README.md).
 4. Update the documentation if needed.
 5. Submit a PR to be [merged **to the `dev` branch**](https://stackoverflow.com/a/38985999), making sure to comply with the [PR convention](#pr-convention).
 6. Make changes to the PR if requested by the reviewer(s).
-7. Once the PR is approved, it gets merged to `dev`, which is the branch deployed on our test server.
+7. Once the PR is approved, it gets merged to `dev` (which is the branch deployed on our test server).
 8. If we find an error on the test server, a new *issue* with the label *bug* is created and assigned to you (and then we go through steps 1-7 with the fix).
-9. If the new edits deploy smoothly on the test server, then they get merged to `master`, which is the branch of the live server.
+9. If the new edits deploy smoothly on the test server, a senior developer will create a new PR from `dev` to merge to `master` (which is the branch deployed on our live server).
+This PR will follow a special [naming convention](#naming-convention), and its only purpose is to track our deployments to the live server.
 FIN :raised_hands:

 **[⬆ back to top](#contents)**